ControlNet/tensorneko/README.md

 pip install tensorneko_util
 ```

-Some cpu bound functions are implemented by `pyo3`, and you can install the optimized version with below command.
+Some cpu bound functions are implemented by rust-based `pyo3`, and you can install the optimized version with below command.
 ```shell
 pip install tensorneko_lib
 ```